OpenDocCN/dsai-notes-pt2-zh/docs/karpathy-gpt/P5-p5-Building-makemore-Part-4--Becoming-a-Backprop-Ninja---加加zero---BV11yHXeuE9d.md

-# 【Andrej Karpathy：从零开始构建 GPT 系列】 - P5：p5 Building makemore Part 4： Becoming a Backprop Ninja - 加加zero - BV11yHXeuE9d
+# P5：p5 Building makemore Part 4： Becoming a Backprop Ninja - 加加zero - BV11yHXeuE9d

  Hi everyone。 So today we are once again continuing our implementation of make more。